anapaulagomes/pytest-picked/README.rst

   nothing added to commit but untracked files present (use "git add" to track)

-Running ``pytest --picked``, the plugin will run all the tests that comes from this output.
+Running ``pytest --picked``, the plugin will run all tests that come from this output.

 ::